 The PRE protocols focus on preparation and actions that occur prior to collecting data at the bridge.
 This group includes the following activities:

 - Sampling and Selection (SS): The process involved with bridge selection.

 - Existing Documentation (ED): The obtaining of existing bridge documentation from bridge owners and detailing legacy data mining for specific performance issues.

 - Equipment (EQ): Equipment related to structural testing, including sensors and data acquisition systems along with specific protocols related to each type of truck testing.

 - Planning and Logistics (PL): Preparation for a field data collection effort, from personnel safety to the processes for maintenance and protection of traffic and site-specific requirements.

-The Field Visit (FLD) protocols focus on collecting research-quality data in a consistent manner to facilitate comparative analysis across structures and with time.
+The FLD protocols focus on collecting research-quality data in a consistent manner to facilitate comparative analysis across structures and with time.
 This group contains the following activities: